-Let's face it.
-Anyone willing to pack up and move every 3 months is someone who loves challenge and has the right travel nurse characteristics.
+The truth is anyone willing to pack up and move every 3 months is someone who loves challenge and has the right travel nurse characteristics.
+They see every new assignment as an adventure and a challenge to be mastered.

 Most Nurses are problem solvers by their nature.
 Travel Nurses should have an extra helping of this just to be certain.

-Ok, sometimes you actually get a day shift that is mostly week-days and you don't have to float to the med-surg floor.
+Ok, sometimes you actually get a day shift that is mostly week-days and you don't have to float to the medical-surgical floor.
 But for every assignment like that you get 9 others that want you to work nights, week-ends and holidays.
-Plus, they want you to float to exotic departments like medical or surgical.
+Plus, they want you to float to exotic departments like the short stay unit or telemetry.
 So, be nimble and think fast and make Flexible your middle name.

 STRONG SKILL SET

-Ok, we all know someone who surfs the chaos waves of life and always comes up smelling like a rose.
-For the rest of us a good set of organizational skills and the ability to work from a "to do" list are invaluable in the traveling nurse career.
+Ok, we all know someone who surfs the chaos, falls into the slurry, and always comes up smelling like a rose.
+For the rest of us a good set of organizational skills and the ability to work from a "to do" list are invaluable.

 Meeting new co-workers and having a whole new set of personalities to interact with every 13 weeks requires someone who is outgoing, friendly and cheerful.
 You don't have to be an extrovert but it helps.

-Are you the type who can say quietly "Doctor, your patient is in trouble now!"
-Being able to clearly state your needs and the needs of your patient is always a skill that a nurse should have; Even if she does not choose to have a travel nurse career.
+Are you the type who can say quietly "Doctor, your patient is in trouble now!"?
+Being able to clearly state your needs and the needs of your patient is always a skill that a nurse should have; Even ifthey don'ttake travel assignments.